-The Leadership Blind Spot: Is Your Team Becoming a Commodity?
+The Leadership Blind Spot: Is Your Team a Commodity?

 You've invested in your tech stack.
 Your team has the CRM, the data tools, and maybe even some AI to help them work smarter.
 You've done what every good leader does: you've given them the tools to compete.